ibmresilient/resilient-community-apps/oauth-utils/README.md

     ![screenshot: oauth-utils-goog-oc-dev-scopes_2](./doc/screenshots/oauth-utils-goog-oc-dev-scopes_2.png)

-*  Since a User Type of External is being used you will need to add a user who will have access to the app.
-In this example the test user is the same as the app user.
+*  Since a User Type of `External` is used, you need to add a user who has access to the app.
+In this example, the test user is the same as the app user.
 Click `Add Users`, and  add the user.
 Click `Save` and `Continue`.

     ![screenshot: oauth-utils-goog-oc-dev-test-user](./doc/screenshots/oauth-utils-goog-oc-dev-test-user.png)